ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Cards may will often have a source requirement, a number of symbols indicating how much devotion to that source you need to have to play it.
 Your devotion to a source is equal to the number of individual cards (not the icons on them) of that source you must have total/combined among your channeled cards and allied locations in the battlefield and horizon zones.
 If you do not meet the source requirement, you cannot play the card.

-Currently the source icons are as follows: Arca is a purple ring of magical energy, Eminus is a yellow hand shake, Material is a green plank of wood, Old World is a blue coin, and zelor is a red book.
+Currently the source icons are as follows: Arca is a purple ring of magical energy, Eminus is a yellow hand shake, Materia is a green plank of wood, Old World is a blue coin, and zelor is a red book.

 You can tell what a card's source(s) are by which source icons are on it's source requirement.